skupperproject/refdog/input/resources/grant.md

 - <h3 id="redemptionsallowed">redemptionsAllowed <span class="property-info">integer</span></h3>

-  The number of times an access token for this grant can be redeemed.
+  The number of times a token for this grant can be redeemed.

   _Default:_ 1

 - <h3 id="expirationperiod">expirationPeriod <span class="property-info">string (duration)</span></h3>

-  The period of time in which an access token for this grant can be redeemed.
+  The period of time in which a token for this grant can be redeemed.

   _Default:_ `15m`